williaz/TechRefresher/Core_Spring.md

 To supply Spring-specific base classes that assist developers in writing integration tests.
 ```

-• How can you create a shared application context in a JUnit integration test?
+### How can you create a shared application context in a JUnit integration test?
+- @ContextConfiguration

-- [x] When and where do you use @Transactional in testing?
+### When and where do you use @Transactional in testing?
 - Annotating a test method with @Transactional causes the test to be run within a transaction that is, by default, automatically rolled back after completion of the test.
 If a test class is annotated with @Transactional, each test method within that class hierarchy runs within a transaction.

-- [x] How are mock frameworks such as Mockito or EasyMock used?
+### How are mock frameworks such as Mockito or EasyMock used?
+- A mock object produces **predetermined results** when methods on the object are invoked.
+- Mockito and EasyMock allows for dynamic creation of mock objects that can be used to mock collaborators of class(es) under test that are external to the system or trusted.
 - you may have a facade over some remote service that is unavailable during development.
 Mocking can also be useful when you want to simulate failures that might be hard to trigger in a real environment.

-- [x] How is @ContextConfiguration used?
+### How is @ContextConfiguration used?
 - @ContextConfiguration defines **class-level** metadata that is used to determine how to load and configure an **ApplicationContext** for integration tests.
 Specifically, @ContextConfiguration declares the application context **resource locations or the component classes** used to load the context.

 - @WebAppConfiguration is a class-level annotation that you can use to declare that the ApplicationContext loaded for an integration test should be a WebApplicationContext.